j4y/developerportal/pages/platforms/windows.md

 SDK Developer Guide
 Release 2.0

-## Introduction

-Affdex SDK is the culmination of years of scientific research into emotion detection, validated across thousands of tests worldwide on PC platforms, and now made available as a software development kit for Windows.
-Affdex SDK turns your ordinary app into an extraordinary app by emotion-enabling it to respond in real-time to user emotions.
-Affdex SDK for Windows enables the integration of Affectiva's emotion recognition engine into Windows applications.
-The SDK exposes APIs that can be used from C++ applications and .NET languages.
-This developer guide is a general overview of the APIs included in the SDK; please consult the API class documentation for the syntax specifics for using the different classes.

 This version of the SDK can track the following emotions, facial expressions, and other measurements: